 This walk is also good to use as a transitioning movement between exercises in order to keep the energy flowing.

-Natural walking generally uses two different forms of counterbalance.
+Neutral counterbalance walking generally uses two different forms of counterbalance.
 The first is only the upper extremities or only the lower extremities.
 Above the transverse plane, the isolated upper extremities counterbalance like pulling a bow and arrow.
 The same happens below the transverse plane with the lower extremities.
 A limited walk like ash walk generally uses only the isolated lower extremity counterbalance.

 If both of these areas of initiation (middle and lower Dan tien) engage simultaneously, we may notice a forced X counterbalance between the upper and lower extremities.
 There will be no ripple effect, but a mirroring effect between the upper and lower half of the transverse plane much like with a head-tail curve.
 This form of walk will appear artificial.

-Exercise: X Half Alternation
+Exercise 2: X Half Alternation

 This exercise mixes both the X counterbalance with the unnatural body half walk (same arm, same leg).
 Begin with one counterbalance X natural step then hold your arm in place, so that you step into body half, then step yet again to return to the counterbalance X.

 Walk as if you were a pillar of ash.
 Any sudden movement, and you will dissipate.
 Be very gentle with your feet.
 Kayo Mikami regarding the ash walk states that “the ‘ash column’ is ‘standing’, being ‘suspended’ and ready to ‘collapse’ at any moment.
 The ‘way of standing’ like this should be ‘standing’ in Butoh or the ‘appearance of inevitability'”.² Regarding the walk, Sondra Fraleigh states, “Because of its smooth continuity and floating lightness, hokotai [the basic Butoh walk] creates a sense of timelessness: ‘How can you find eternity in the present,’ this walk seems to ask?”³

 Exercise: Pebble Sole